derKosi/SuperOffice.SystemUser.Client/README.md

 var tokenValidationResult = await sysUserClient.ValidateSystemUserResultAsync(systemUserResult);
 ```

-1. Manually perform validation and extract claims, the `SystemUserClient` uses the `JwtTokenHandler`, located in the `SuperOffice.WebApi.IdentityModel` namespace.
+1. Manually perform validation and extract claims, the `SystemUserClient` uses the `JwtTokenHandler`, located in the `SuperOffice.SystemUser.Tokens` namespace.

 ```C#
 var handler = new SystemUserTokenHandler(